code-with-kishan/Prompt_Shield_Microsoft_Hackathon/README.md

 - :memo: [Markdown source](docs/research-post-cross-domain-techniques.md) (browse on GitHub)
 - :books: [`CITATION.cff`](CITATION.cff) (auto-rendered by GitHub's *Cite this repository* sidebar)

-**Cite as:**
-> Munirathinam, T. (2026). *Beyond Pattern Matching: Seven Cross-Domain Techniques for Prompt Injection Detection.* arXiv:2604.18248 [cs.CR]. https://arxiv.org/abs/2604.18248

-> **Implementation status: 2 of 7 shipped** — d028 Smith-Waterman alignment (v0.4.0 phase 4) and adversarial fatigue tracker (v0.4.0 phase 2).
-Both empirically validated — see [`docs/papers/evaluation/`](docs/papers/evaluation/).
-5 in development.
->
-> These techniques draw from fields outside LLM security.
-Each is either genuinely novel in application to prompt injection, or a new runtime implementation of a method explored only statically or in research.
-Prior art is credited per-technique below.
-We welcome peer review, feedback, and contributions.

-The core insight behind v0.4.0 is that prompt injection detection has converged on two approaches -- regex patterns and ML classifiers -- both of which break under adaptive adversaries (see [NAACL 2025](https://aclanthology.org/2025.findings-naacl.395/), [ICLR 2025](https://openreview.net/forum?id=7B9mTg7z25)).
-We looked to other disciplines for fundamentally different detection signals.

 ### 1. Stylometric Discontinuity Detection (Forensic Linguistics)

 **The problem:** Indirect prompt injections embed attacker instructions inside otherwise benign content (documents, emails, RAG chunks).
 Pattern matchers miss them because the malicious text doesn't contain known attack keywords.